DeveloperNomis/Medical_Imaging/README.md

        local_dir_use_symlinks=False,
    )
    PY

+7. The repository with the inference scripts for running models like pixtral has to be cloned.
+   Therefore, you need to create an access token on github, because you need to clone the repository with SSH.
+Go to your profile (right corner) --> Settings --> Developer Settings (end of the page, scroll down) -->          Personal access tokens --> Tokens (classic) --> Generate new token --> Generate new token (classic)
+   Type in a Note to describe roughly the purpose for the access token.
+Click on the scope repo (all things under repo should be checked) and click on "Generate token" at the bottom of the page.
+   Then type in the following command into the terminal: git@github.com:Wolfda95/MIRP_Benchmark_Student.git $WS_MODEL/mirp_benchmark
+   You will be asked for your GitHub-Username and Password.

+## 3. Data & Directory Layout

-6. Next, we load the custom data onto the bw uni cluster.
+Next, we load the custom data onto the bw uni cluster.
 If your data is relatively small, you can trasnfer it to your home-directory, otherwise, you should create another workspace for the data.
 The most easy way to transfer the local data onto the bw uni cluster is to create a SFTP session in MobaXterm.
 New Session with right click in the session window --> SFTP Tab
 Again type in the remote host just like in SSH: uc3.scc.kit.edu and type in your username.
 Use 22 as Port (should be the default setting).
 Click OK to create and save the session.

-8. The inference scripts for running models like pixtral has to be cloned.
+Then you can just drag and drop the dataset into the correct folder (for example a new directory in your home-directory with the name data).

+## 4. Change paths in inference-script

 - Create a SFTP session for transfering the data to your cluster node.